ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 ---
 ## Extra Notes
 - Any damage dealt to cards is removed between rounds / damage only lasts for a round.
 Whether it works like this or not is relatively inconsequential for actual strategy, doing it this way makes it easier to track in paper at the cost of being a little weird/unexpected vibe wise for a video game.
+- Targets for cards are chosen as you play the card (as it enters dream), not on resolution.
+Same for abilities.
+The arrive ability is quite common and has specific rules surrounding it, that targets are chosen as you play the card if possible.
 ---
 # Some Random Card Examples